 If you are inspired by the works of Ansel Adams, James Nachtwey or other masters of black and white photography, you probably want to try doing some B&W yourself.
 If you don’t know how to take black and white pictures and where to start, then the tips below might help you to get into the world of B&W photography.
-Also, take a look at our comprehensive guide to black and white photography.
-I must admit that I am no guru when it comes to taking monochrome pictures, but I have been experimenting with it lately and would like to share what I have learned so far.
+(And check out our new comprehensive guide to black and white photography if you want additional tips.)

 1) Colors in Black and White Photography